semaphoreci/docs/docs/guided-tour/getting-started.md

 4. Check **Enable automatic promotion**.
 5. As the conditions for automatic promotion, enter `branch = 'main' AND result ='passed'`.
-6. If needed, scroll the left-hand side of your screen to the right, so that you a new pipeline is visible on your screen.
-By default it will be called `Pipeline 2`.
+6. If needed, scroll the left-hand side of your screen to the right, so that a new pipeline is visible on your screen.
+By default, it will be called `Pipeline 2`.
 You can always change this later.
 7. Click on `Block #1` and rename the block to `Deploy`.
 8. Rename the job to `Deploy to production`.